- View from a distance. Use binoculars or your camera’s zoom for a close up.

 - View dolphins and whales from a boat or from shore.

-- View from at least 10 feet (3 meters)—on land and in water.
+- Recommended viewing distance: At least 10 feet (3 meters) away—on land and in water.

 Hawaiian monk seals